Make a budgetThe page was last modified:

 Cash flow budget

-To avoid unpleasant surprises in the form of sudden bills to be paid, the company must have liquidity.
-This means the company must have access to cash every month.
+To avoid unpleasant surprises in the form of sudden bills to be paid, the company must have some liquidity in their assetts.
+This means in practice that the company must have access to cash every month.
 A cash flow budget shows the difference between the money coming in and the money going out month by month.

 A profit budget shows whether the business is making a profit or a loss, while a cash flow budget shows whether there will be enough money to cover the month's expenditure.